iwatake2222/InferenceHelper/README.md

 - Extract `snpe-1.51.0.zip` , then place `lib` and `include` folders to `third_party/snpe_prebuilt`

 ### Note:
-- `Debug` mode in Visual Studio doesn't work with ncnn and NNabla because debuggable libraries are not provided
+- `Debug` mode in Visual Studio doesn't work for ncnn and NNabla because debuggable libraries are not provided
 - See `third_party/download_prebuilt_libraries.sh` and `third_party/cmakes/*` to check which libraries are being used.
 For instance, libraries without GPU(CUDA/Vulkan) are used to be safe.
 So, if you want to use GPU, modify these files.

 ## Project settings in CMake